RemcoTukker/MIDAS-Agents/README.md

 	cd ~/MIDASdeployment/MIDAS-agents
 	node MIDAS-agents.js

 Open browser and go to [http://localhost:3000/](http://localhost:3000/) for a demo of MIDAS agents learning their job length.
-As soon as the ESB service is available, they will learn this from ESB events.
+The ESB proxy agent will wait for events that are coming in from the ESB, but not yet send events back.

 ## So, where's the link with the ESB?